AP / IB / Other Credit

 We know you're an exceptional student, and that you've worked hard to earn credits that might be applied to courses at Emory College or Oxford College.
 We are happy to consider them and, often, to accept them.
 We do, however, have some parameters to ensure you get the most out of your Emory education.
 See our credit policies below.

 Please note: the policies detailed below for Emory College and Oxford College apply to current students and the class of first-year students enrolling in Fall 2017.
-New credit policies are pending.
-Please check back later in the summer for new credit policies that will first apply to the class of students enrolling in Fall 2018 are detailed in this document.
+New credit policies that will first apply to the class of students enrolling in Fall 2018 are detailed in this document.
 More updates to the incoming Fall of 2018 class will be posted in the fall of 2017.

 - Emory College >>